Characters: Index | Yakuza | Yakuza 2 | Yakuza 3 | Yakuza 4 | Yakuza 5 | Yakuza 0 | Yakuza 6 | Judgment | Yakuza: Like a Dragon | Lost Judgment

 - Redemption Rejection: In the ending of 3, Kiryu offers him a second chance in life, only for Hamazaki to stab him.

 - The Unfought: Though he's a major bad guy in the third game, you never actually fight him.
-It's even more odd since - as stated above - he is a non-canon bonus fight in the arena, which shows that he's certainly got the skills.
+It's even more odd since - as stated above - he is a non-canon bonus fight in the arena, where he even gets his own unique fighting style.

 Voiced by: Hiroyuki Miyasako